Nassau County Bar Association Committees

 Criminal Court Law & Procedure — Reviews legislation related to the field of criminal law and procedure, and discusses problems, questions and issues pertinent to attorneys practicing in this field.

-Defendant’s Round Table — Discusses new developments and changes in the law which affect defendants’ lawyers and their clients.
+Defendant’s Personal Injury — Discusses new developments and changes in the law which affect defendants’ lawyers and their clients.

 District Court — Discusses issues arising from practice in District Court, and promotes dialogue between the bench and the bar with respect to issues of common concern.